| CLI LAND CAPABILITY OF

 and regular use of the three-year cropping system is more common in

+the mixed farming area towards the northeast.
 Farm sizes for the area are somewhat larger than for other

 parts of the Dark Brown zone but are widely dispersed and still include